top of page

 A few weeks later, I told my father that I had found a place and would move out within the next few days.
 When his reaction was, 'You want to leave me too?', I could finally notice some emotions in his eyes, but too much damage had been done.

 Our relationship was never easy, as he was rarely home and, throughout my life, he never showed even a grain of genuine interest in me or my activities.
-Forgotten birthdays were just simple examples.
-We lived under the same roof but led separate lives and had nothing in common; from his side, he was never open to sharing, and except for his secret girlfriends and alcohol, he actually had no interests or hobbies.
+Forgotten birthdays were just one simple example.
+We lived under the same roof but led separate lives and had nothing in common; from his side, he was never open to sharing, and except for his secret girlfriends and alcohol, he actually had no obvious interests or hobbies.
 Most fathers would try to connect to their sons by talking about football, history, politics, or life in general, but he never tried.
 His political view was that "we need a new Hitler to destroy Germany, which we have worked to build up," and I could never relate to extremism solving daily hurdles.

 "24 The Lord bless you and keep you, 25 the Lord make his face shine on you and be gracious to you; 26 the Lord turn his face toward you and give you peace.'"